 I am not sure if there is such a thing as work life balance anymore.
 If you’re a Product Manager you’re all consumed by your market, product and your work – which is totally exciting.
 In these situations, it’s important to remember that Product Managers need to recharge.
 After all, we need mental clarity to do the job well.

-What are some of the most stressful times for product managers?
+What are some of the most stressful times for brainmates or for product managers?
 What are some of the ways you’ve learned to temper (or overcome) these stresses?

 The most stressful times are usually around annual budget times when we are asked to predict the future, and also when we’re launching new products.
 If the product is buggy then there’s many late nights working with Developers to resolve the bugs.